Nyiriek/alu-higher_level_programming/python-everything_is_object/README.md

-Adding a function that returns a string n times the number of the iteration
+Adding a class that avoids dynamically created attributes